Combining 4 Voice Tracker III Array mics for hybrid learning in a large auditorium

 A more expensive approach is to use a DSP device like the BiAmp Tesira..
 See: https://www.acousticmagic.com/news/combining-two-voice-tracker-greater-room-coverage/

-This approach is best implemented by a profession AV integrator.
+This approach is best implemented by a professional AV integrator.
 Care must be taken in the connections.
-If you are trying to connect to a DSP, connect the tip and the ring to Positive and Negative on the DSP.

 Do not connect the ground to the DSP.